Trade Name Registration NJ: Everything You Need to Know

 How to Register a Trade Name for New Jersey Sole Proprietorships and Partnerships

 Counties require that businesses register trade names by filing a trade name certificate.
-The clerk will need a number of notarized copies of the completed application forms in addition to the filing fee.
+The clerk will need several notarized copies of the completed application forms in addition to the filing fee.
 The county office will then issue the Certificate of Trade Name.
 Details needed on the trade name filing form include:

 - The business' street address.